Plant and leaf hoppers

 Lifecycle: Both nymphs and adults suck the sap from their hosts.
 Generation times can be rapid, so they can pass through many generations in a year, and populations can build up rapidly under optimal conditions.

 Dispersal: Adults fly.
 Females of some species have a short-winged (flightless) stage and a winged stage which normally forms later in the season.
-Some species are migratory, and can travel great distances.
+Some species are migratory and can travel great distances.

 When can damage be expected?
 Outbreaks are rare and isolated.
-In other countries hopper outbreaks have been associated with the development of irrigation systems to allow year-round rice cropping (thus continuous hopper build-up), excessive fertilizer usage that results in higher hopper populations, and the use of insecticides that kill natural enemies.
+In other countries, hopper outbreaks have been associated with the development of irrigation systems to allow year-round rice cropping (thus continuous hopper build-up), excessive fertilizer usage that results in higher hopper populations, and the use of insecticides that kill natural enemies.

-Hosts: Hoppers typically feed on wide range of grass species.
+Hosts: Hoppers typically feed on a wide range of grass species.
 The brown plant hopper feeds only on rice, while Nephotettix nigropictus prefers other grass species to rice.

 MANAGEMENT PRACTICES

 Management methods can differ between species of hopper, and with the size and timing of the outbreak.
-Please contact NPPC for specific advice in the event of a serious outbreak.

 Monitoring